 We will study one lesson from the Textbook every 2 weeks.
-We will begin with Lesson 27 and end with Lesson 32 in NPCR 3.
-In order to take full advantage of the class's interactive lectures, students will do a variety of activities focused on the new vocabulary (peer dictations, character games, etc).
+In order to take full advantage of the interactive class lectures, students will do a variety of activities focused on the new vocabulary (peer dictations, character games, etc).

 Liu, Xun, ed.
 Xin Shiyong Hanyu Keben 3 (New Practical Chinese Reader 3) (Textbook).
 Available at the University Book Shop.

 - Global perspective, Lifelong learning, Communication, Cultural understanding, Self-motivation.

 View more information about Otago's graduate attributes.